Agriculture - Uganda

 The situation – Refugees from South Sudan and Congo

-“With over 1.5 million refugees in the country, Uganda was still the largest refugee-hosting country in Africa and the sixth largest host country worldwide in 2022.”
+“With over 1.5 million refugees in the country, Uganda remained the largest refugee-hosting country in Africa and the sixth largest host country worldwide in 2022.”
 (Source: UNHCR).

 The following goals are pursued with SMART: